-One of the world’s most enduring cities is again marking its long and astonishing history.
+One of the world’s most enduring cities has again marked its long and astonishing history.

 Rome, the wonderful Eternal City on the Tiber, is said to have been founded in April 753 amid seven hills.